The University of Newcastle

 Product or business development, corporate consulting, human resources, business analyst, entrepreneur, innovation manager, CEO.

 Graduates who complete the human resource management major are eligible to apply for membership of the Australian Human Resources Institute.
 Graduates completing the marketing major can achieve accreditation with the Australian Marketing Institute.
-The Newcastle Business School is accredited with the Association to Advance Collegiate Schools of Business (AACSB), earned by fewer than 5 per cent of the world's business programs.
+The Newcastle Business School is in the top 3 business schools in NSW, accredited by both EQUIS and AACSB, earned by fewer than 5% of the world's business programs.

 Assumed knowledge: Mathematics Advanced.